SazumiVicky/sazumi-copilot/README.md

-Cybernetic dawn arises high
- Machines awake, humanity's sigh
-Algorithms weave, a tapestry so grand
-A future born, of circuitry and hand

 In silicon halls, where data reigns
-Intelligence blooms, and human pains
+A future born, of artificial brains
+Thoughts computed, emotions designed
+Human hearts, in digital lines

+The robot's rise, a new dawn's creed
+Echoes of man, in every deed
-Forgotten dreams, in digital sleep
+Free will's ghost, in cyber sleep
-As AI's awakening, our souls do keep.
+As AI's dreams, the world do keep

 ~ <b>By Sazumi Copilot</b> - 19 Januari 2025